Optimizing AXPY with Twists and Turns

 It includes the stride, or increment, inc to access each vector.
 Therefore AXPY can be used to add matrix columns or matrix rows, or to add a vector to the matrix diagonal, etc. The reference implementation is taken from OpenBLAS, which is in turn taken from NetLib, which is (was) the reference for all things numeric.

 The reason to distill BLAS is to pour effort into optimizing it.
-The two most optimized BLAS implementations are Intel's MKL, and OpenBLAS.
+The most optimized BLAS implementations are Intel's MKL, and OpenBLAS (as well as vendor CUDA libraries).
 Both are optimized by hand.
 As the name suggests, OpenBLAS is open-source, so we can look at its code (see below).
-BLAS contains four variations of AXPY: SAXPY (32-bit--float vectors), DAXPY (64-bit float), CAXPY (64-bit complex) and ZAXPY (128-bit complex).
+BLAS contains four variations of AXPY: SAXPY (32-bit float vectors), DAXPY (64-bit float), CAXPY (64-bit complex) and ZAXPY (128-bit complex).
 In the following, we concentrate on DAXPY.

-The OpenBLAS DAXPY code for x86_64 platform is 123-line long (not counting the kernels) -- quite longer than the 4-liner naive (reference) C code above.
+The OpenBLAS DAXPY code for the x86_64 platform is 123-line long (not counting the kernels) -- quite longer than the 5-liner naive (reference) C code above.
 It has two distinct parts -- one for the case when both inc_x and inc_y are one; the other being the general case.
 For the unitary strides, OpenBLAS DAXPY iterates 8-element kernels, which are

 #if defined(NEHALEM)